salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 There are a total of 11 services used by the app.
 A chatbot was developed using python, tensorflow and flask trained using Machine Learning (Deeplearning) and a custom dataset collected by me.
 I containerized custom dockers for the mySQL databases.
 Security is managed by OKTA service to assure a solid system.
-(I custom crafted security in my previous projects)
+(I custom crafted security in my previous projects).

+Instructions for local deploy: